hyperledger/bevel/platforms/corda-ent/configuration/roles/setup/signer/Readme.md

 ## ROLE: setup/signer
-This role creates namespace, vault-auth, vault-reviewer, ClusterRoleBinding, certificates, deployments file for signer and also pushes the generated value file into repository.
+This role creates deployment file for signer and also pushes the generated value file into repository.

 ### Tasks
 (Variables with * are fetched from the playbook which is calling this role)